bbauska/W3Cx-2of5/README.md

 <h3 id="ch1-3-1">1.3.1 Putting the “M” in HTML</h3>
 <!------------------------------------------------------------------------------------------------>

-So the "M" in HTML stands for "Markup", but what does Markup really mean?
+The "M" in HTML stands for "Markup", but what does Markup really mean?
 Essentially, it means to annotate a document with extra information.
 Things like where different sections and paragraphs begin and end, which part is the title, which things should be emphasized and so on.

-There are many ways to markup a document, but HTML borrows a technique from an ancestor language, SGML (<a href="https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language" target="_blank">Standard Generalized Markup
+There are many ways to markup a document, but HTML borrows a technique from an ancestor language, SGML (<a href="https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language" target="_blank">Standard Generalized Markup Language</a>), which uses angle brackets ("&lt;" and "&gt;") to separate the annotations from the regular text.
-Language</a>),
-which uses angle brackets ("&lt;" and "&gt;") to separate the annotations from the regular text.

 In HTML these annotations are called "tags".

 For example, consider the following chunk of HTML code: